 Head bobbing is a symbol of domination.
 It happens when the animal wants to create amongst themselves a social hierarchy.

-This bearded dragon body language often appears in males, as male dragons court a female, they do jerky bobs.
+This bearded dragon body language often appears in males.
+As male dragons court a female, they do jerky bobs.

 3. Skin Color Changing